kodekloudhub/kubernetes-challenges/challenge-2/README.md

     1.  <details>
         <summary>Fix kube-apiserver.
 Make sure its running and healthy.</summary>

         </br>The file referenced by the `--client-ca-file` argument to the API server doesn't exist.
-Edit the API server manisfest and correct this.
+Edit the API server manifest and correct this.

         ```bash
         ls -l /etc/kubernetes/pki/*.crt